Skip to content

 strategy (since it is not decorated with `strategy`).

-step: a parametric opaque space, induced by a strategy or query
+step: A parametric opaque space, induced by a strategy or query

 that takes as an argument the current chat history (possibly